 Prerequisite: MUS 102 and MUS 106 or equivalent.
-Usually taken concurrently with MUS 103.
+Must be taken concurrently with MUS 103.
 Numeric grade only.

 108 Ear Training and Sight-Singing IV.
-Spring (2).

 Advanced melodic and rhythmic sight reading.
 Continuation of interval and chord recognition, and of one- and two-part melodic dictation, including chromatic elements such as altered chords and modulation.